-even 16 not being uncommen, and forms the basis for quantizing colorizors and multiple level keyers used by some video artists.
-Bear in mind that the scanning process traverses each line of picture elements in some 52 millionths of a second, with each element being occupied for only 250 nano seconds (billionths of a second) so that the comparison must be performed very fast.
-The u710 can make a comparison in less than 20 nanoseconds.
-But at this high speed, and when the picture and threshold levels are almost equal (within a few thousandths of a volt) the output often is undecisive, oscillating back and forth for a time, producing the speculated or "torn" edge characteristic of keying.
+being uncommon, and channels, 8 or even 16 not forms the basis for quantizing colorizers and multiple level keyers used by some video artists.
+Bear in mind that the scanning process traverses each line of picture elements in some 52-millionths of a second, with each element being occupied for only 250 nano seconds (billionths of a second) so that comparison must be performed very fast.
+The u710 can make a comparison in less than 20 nano seconds.
+But at this high speed, and when the picture and threshold levels are almost equal (within a few thousandths of a volt) the output often is indecisive, oscillating back and forth for a time, producing the speculated or "torn" edge characteristic of keying.

 Colorizing.

-In television color three types of phosphors are applied to the inside surface of the picture tube which each emit a differing color light when excited by electrons scanning over them.
+In television color, three types of phosphors are applied to the inside surface of the picture tube; each emits a different color light when excited by electrons scanning over them.
 The three colors are red, green, and blue, and are applied in either triadic clusters of tiny dots, or in very thin strips, so that at normal viewing distances the individual phosphors are not discernable as such, but tend to fuse their colors according to the subjective process of color vision.
 Each of the primary colors can be varied in intensity from zero to 100% by modulating the intensity of the electron streams exciting them.
-In this manner, polychromatic reproduction is achieved my controlling the admixture of three primary colors.
-Since the color process is additive and involves the mixture of emitted light, all three colors when excited in equal amounts produce the sensation of white or grey values.
-When just the red and the green colors are stimulated a yellow color is sensed, or when red and blue are excited, purples result.
+In this manner, polychromatic reproduction is achieved by controlling the admixture of three primary colors.
+Since the color process is additive and involves the mixture of emitted light, all three colors when excited in equal amounts produce the sensation of white or gray values.
+When just the red and the green colors are stimulated, a yellow color is sensed, or when red and blue are excited, purples result.

-The three properties of color include hue- what is the wavelength of the color (i.e. yellow as opposed to green or blue) saturation-how intense or vivid is the hue; and brightness or value-how much is the color diluted or made pastel by the additic of white or gey.
-Any video colorizor must determine each of the three properties.
-In black and white television (more properly known as monchrome) the picture is composed entirely of various intensities of light of a bluish-white nature.
+The three properties of color include hue-the wavelength of the color (i.e. yellow as opposed to green or blue); saturation-how intense or vivid is the hue; and brightness or value-how much is the color diluted or made pastel by the addition of white or gray.
+Any video colorizer must determine each of the three properties.
+In black and white television (more properly known as monochrome) the picture is composed entirely of various intensities of light of a bluish-white nature.
 This signal is known in television terminology as the luminance signal.
 It conveys information of values.
 With color television an additional information bearing signal is used to convey the hue and saturation information, called the chrominance signal or chroma.